Today, I'm sharing how to make a moist & fluffy strawberry cream cake.

 Preparations:

-- Set cake liners on the bottom of the pans.
+- Set cake liners on the bottom of 2 8-inch round cake pans.

 8 steps to make chiffon cake